Improve your resume with these resume writing strategies to generate more interviews—and ultimately job offers.

 If you decide to use a border in one document, you must use it in the other.
-The same goes for formatting: layout, design, color, font style, font size, etc. Make sure that all job application documents have the same overall layout.
+The same goes for formatting: layout, design, color, font style, font size, etc. Make sure that all job application documents have the same overall format.
 There needs to be uniformity.
-Consistency will help ensure that your documents will stay together and attract the employer’s eye.
+Consistency will help ensure your documents will stay together and attract the employer’s eye.
 Furthermore, it demonstrates your keen eye for detail and the ability to remain consistent.

 7. Proofread your resume a second and third time.

 It never hurts to go over your documents more than once; it gives you another opportunity to improve your resume.
 Sometimes you may have missed something the first time but will have caught it the next go around.
 After proofreading it the first time, take some time away from the document to give your eyes and brain a break.